MarkZH/vintagebackup/wiki/automating_windows_backups.md

 If files with those names already exist, the generated files will be renamed to prevent overwriting.
 The command line options in `<backup options>` will be placed in the configuration file.

+Scripts can be generated for other actions like [backup verification](verification.md) by including the relevant command line option (`--verify`, in this case).

 In the example below, Alice will backup her home directory to an external backup drive every night at 2AM.
 She keeps the Vintage Backup script at `C:\Users\Alice\vintagebackup\vintagebackup.py` and a configuration file at `C:\Users\Alice\vintage_backup_config.txt`.

 ## 1. Batch file